vichasselmann/vichasselmann.github.io/_posts/2018-01-28-ai-programming-series.markdown

 The architecture presented is a simplified version based on [Dave Mark & Mike Lewis session at GDC 2015](https://www.gdcvault.com/play/1021848/Building-a-Better-Centaur-AI){:target="_blank"} *Building a Better Centaur: AI at Massive Scale*.
 After watching that I decided to incorporate some of the ideas into our own system.

-Gladly this architecture and concept can be used in every game that contains AI elements, so feel free and secure to explore it uses whenever you find useful for your game.
+Gladly this architecture and concept can be used in every game that contains AI elements, so feel free and secure to explore its uses whenever you find useful for your game.

 # The Hierarchy